filip-rupniewski/filip-rupniewski.github.io/programs/pytacz4/README.md

 1. Open the terminal or Command prompt in case of windows.
 To do it in windows type: `Win + R → type cmd → Enter`).
 2. Navigate to the Pytacz folder. (on windows type `cd "Downloads\pytacz4"` if you downloaded all the files to `Downlads` folder)
-2. Run one of the following commands, depending on your desired mode:
+2. Run one of the following commands, depending on desired mode:

+    Fpr text mode (linux, windows correspondingly):

     ```bash
     python3 pytacz.py
     ```